vincent-paing/cv/index.md

 `Oct 2018- now`
 __Android Team Lead, nexlab__

-- Reasarching, and analyzing solutions for clients
+- Researching, and analyzing solutions for clients

 - Develop across the entire app life cycle- concept, design, build, deploy, test, optimize, release to app stores and support

 - Work directly with managers and members to develop project plans and technology details

 - Work directly with designers, developers, user experience leads, and producers to conceptualize, build, test and release products

 - Provide mentorship, training and technical consultation to team members

 - Research and keeping up to date on the latest industry trends in mobile technologies

-## ShowCase
+## App Showcase
 [`Github`](https://github.com/PopStackHack/mVoterAndroid)
 __mVoter__

 mVoter is the official voter information app endorsed by Union Eelection Comission.
 It serves as a one-stop information provider app from 2015 General Election, 2017 By-election to 2020 General Election.
-We develop this app with Single Acitivty Architecture with the use of Conductor, a view-based controllers.
-The project extensively uses modern android development architectures, and technolgoy such as Firebase Cloud functions.
+We develop this app with Single Activity Architecture with the use of Conductor, a view-based controller.
+The project extensively uses modern android development architectures, and technology such as Firebase Cloud functions.
 The codes are fully open sourced and developed visibilty to everyone.
-This was developed by me and a group of friends as a civic contribution to the country.
+This was developed voluntarily by me and a group of friends as a civic contribution to the country.

 [`Play Store`](https://play.google.com/store/apps/details?id=ims.fojo.dw.communityradio)
 __Yat Ywar A Than (Community Voice)__